Museums

 Hearing every word at the Statue of Liberty museum

 The Museum wanted to create a listening environment where visitors could move seamlessly from one exhibit to another, hearing the correct playback in each area, without the need for additional equipment.
-Each of the 12 exhibits had separate audio playback.
+Each exhibit was looped thereby allowing guests to move about and enjoy listening to the numerous exhibits with ease.

 See photos and read about the multiple hearing loops at the exhibits and the planning and coordination of the project.
+Article in AV Magazine (webpage).
 Installation by North East Hearing

 “True accessibility offers an equal experience for everyone,” said Meyrav.
 “Hearing loss is a ‘hidden’ disability because people often don’t disclose they have it.
 With a clearly identifiable hearing loop system, they don’t have to.
 They can listen with parity and discretion.”